sdambo-git/spc-x-host-configuration/README.md

 sriovoperatorconfig.sriovnetwork.openshift.io/default patched
 ~~~

 In OpenShift we can achieve OVS offload by creating an SriovNetworkPoolConfig and apply it to node.
-Note this will not work on a SNO node it seems.

 ~~~bash
 $ cat <<EOF > sriovnetworkpoolconfig-offload.yaml